 If you see anything you can’t pass us, pick it up immediately – or else risk losing it to someone else.
 After your lap, you can delve deeper into the categories of things you are interested in, but don’t waste too much time – the best stuff is probably on top.

 Ask.
 If you are looking for something specific, ASK!
 If they don’t have what you’re looking for, don’t feel like you have to browse – just thank them and move on!

 Plan your outfit.
-Garage sales can be dusty and dirty, so wear something that is easy to wash or won’t show the dirty.
-Don’t wear high-end clothing, jewelry, and purses if you plan to bargain – keen eyed sellers will think you can afford to pay the asking price.
+Garage sales can be dusty and dirty, so wear something that is easy to wash or won’t show the dirt.
+Don’t wear high-end clothing, jewelry, and purses if you plan to bargain – sellers will think you can afford to pay the asking price.

 Layer a tank top or slim fitting shirt under your shirt, and consider a pair of exercise/bike shorts or other thin shorts under pants that would allow you to try on pants and shorts without needing privacy.
-You’ll also want a to wear a pair of shoes that are easy to slip off and on.
+Wear a pair of shoes that are easy to slip off and on.